 Research shows that there are over 300 different types of bacteria living in your mouth.
 If you don’t brush your teeth and allow bacteria to build up, you risk tooth decay, gum disease and bad breath – not very nice for a kiss goodnight!

-The 49% of adults who aren’t brushing every night should take advice from Dr Aragona, who says “you should brush your teeth twice a day at the least in the morning and night.
+The half of adults who aren’t brushing every night should take advice from Dr Aragona, who says “you should brush your teeth twice a day at the least in the morning and night.
 If you do not brush your teeth twice daily, you could promote dentail issues such as gum diseases and cavities from plaque build up”.

 If you wear makeup, the effect will be worse, plus you’ll leave bacteria behind on your pillow – that’s not great for sleeping on every night!